-Degrees conferred between July 1, 2015 and June 30, 2016
+J1 Degrees conferred between July 1, 2019 and June 30, 2020

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
 Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
 If you prefer, you can compute the percentages using 1st majors only.
+[First and second majors included here]

-Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include
+Category Diploma/Certificates Associate Bachelor's CIP 2020 Categories to Include

-Agriculture 1
+Agriculture 01

-Natural resources and 3
+Natural resources and conservation 03

-conservation

-Architecture 4
+Architecture 04

-Area, ethnic, and gender studies 5
+Area, ethnic, and gender studies 05

-Communication/journalism 1.8% 9
+Communication/journalism 3.0 09

 Communication technologies 10

-Computer and information 0.3% 11
+Computer and information sciences 20 1.4 11

-sciences

 Personal and culinary services 12

-Education 5.4% 13
+Education 20 9.1 13

 Engineering 14

 Engineering technologies 15

-Foreign languages, literatures, and 0.2% 16
+Foreign languages, literatures, and linguistics 16

-linguistics

-Family and consumer sciences 19
+Family and consumer sciences T I 19

 Law/legal studies 22

-English 0.5% 23
+English 0.4 23

-Liberal arts/general studies 0.5% 24
+Liberal arts/general studies 24

-Library science 25
+Library science 1 25

-Biological/life sciences 1.6% 26
+Biological/life sciences 1 2.0 26

-Mathematics and statistics 27
+Mathematics and statistics 1 27

-Military science and military 28 and 29
+Military science and military technologies 1 28 & 29

-technologies

-Interdisciplinary studies 0.3% 30
+Interdisciplinary studies 30

-Parks and recreation 5.5% 31
+Parks and recreation 10.8 31

 Philosophy and religious studies 38

-Theology and religious vocations 0.3% 39
+Theology and religious vocations 1 1.0 39

-Physical sciences 1.0% 40
+Physical sciences 1 0.7 40

 Science technologies 41

-Psychology l I 4.4% 42
+Psychology 1 3.0 42

-Homeland Security, law 2.9% 43
+Homeland Security, law enforcement, firefighting, 3.0 43

-enforcement, firefighting, and

-protective services
+and protective services 1

-Public administration and social 44
+Public administration and social services 1 44

-services

-Social sciences 1.1% 45
+Social sciences 1 2.7 45

 Construction trades 46

-Mechanic and repair technologies 47
+Mechanic and repair technologies † 47

-Precision production l I 48
+Precision production 1 i 48

-Transportation and materials 49
+Transportation and materials moving 1 49

-moving

-Visual and performing arts 0.2% 50
+Visual and performing arts † 0.4 50

-Health professions and related programs 57.3% 51
+Health professions and related programs 37.8 51

-Business/marketing 16.2% 52
+Business/marketing 1 60 23.7 52

-History 0.5% 54
+History 1.0 54

 Other

-TOTAL 100% 100% 100%
+TOTAL (should = 100%) 0.00% 100% 100%